ConnorBryan/Akartha/The Story So Far.md

 47. Met Vemvar, then met Merlius the King who explained the history of he and his brother Karlaq and how dimension gems work in general.
 48. Tasked with "proving themselves" by obliterating another tower, allowed to take eight fighters.
 49. Teleport to an obelisk in a trap, four die, fights Medusa and Stone Giant and Drow Warrior.
+50. Portal pellets were demonstrated and the portal led to the obelisk.
+## Chapter One
+51. Orothor and Marne explain Khoze was attacked by Karlaq and conquering forcers of swirlies.
+52. Marne and Orothor knew Ethos who turned into a portal which led to the area.
+53. They elect to travel to the nearest microgenerator.